Epicalable/JARVIS/README.md

 2. How are you
 3. Are you fine
 4. Are you real
-5. What is the time
+5. Tell me the time
-6. News about [your input]--
+6. News on [your input]--
    Ex.
-News about Github.
+News on Github.
 7. Get me news headlines--
    NOTE: Type in country's abbreviation in input bar in Newsui.
 EX.
 Us, Sg, Uk, Au.
 8. Send an email